Mandrake-Lee/Lantiq_XWAY_CGU/README.md

 * CFGP_PLL_K.
 Definition of the numerator fraction coefficient
 * CFG_PLL_D.
 Unknown.
 Maybe a divider
 * CFG_FRAC.
 If enable, the PLL_K values are defined and used
-* DDR_SEL.
-It's a divider from PLL0 to DDR/FPI/IO bus
 * CFG_DSMSEL.
 Activates the Delta Sigma Modulator for fractional PLL
 * CFG_CTEN.
 Unknown.
 * BYPASS.
 If enable, the PLL will output the oscillator/input frequency
 * PHASE_DIVIDER.
 If enable, pulls information from PLL0 stored in PLL1_FMOD_S as it is needed for modulo calculations
 * PS1_EN & PS2_EN.
 Phase Shifter Enable.
-It is not clear but there're hints in AR9 [code][2] that this can act as a fractional divider of the PLL0 freq_out by ratios x1/2, x2/3 and x5/3.
+These are fractional divider of the PLL0 freq_out by ratios x1/2, x2/3.
+PS3 is always activated with ratio x5/3 as we can't find any register related.
 * PLL1_FMOD_S.
 This is a PLL1 value stored in PLL0 (!).
-This value is needed when PHASE_DIVIDER is activated
+This value is needed when PHASE_DIVIDER is activated.
 * PLL1_K_LO.
 Unknown

 ## Memory layout